Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Results

 In~\cref{fig:results-small-var-rho} we see that our model generally performs well even when we violate its low $\SwarmDensity$ assumption.
 We see strong agreement between the model and experimental data for all scenarios for $\SwarmDensity=0.01-0.05$ for both $\SwarmNHoming$ and $\SwarmNAvoiding$.
-In~\cref{fig:results-small-var-rho}c, we begin to see a divergence between predictions and results for $\SwarmNAvoiding$ in SS and DS scenarios when $\SwarmDensity=0.05-0.1$.
-The non-uniform spatial distribution of objects causes a non-uniform spatial distribution of interfering robots, which our linear model struggles to cope with.
 In~\cref{fig:results-small-var-rho}d we see a striking divergence between our model and results at $\SwarmDensity=0.09$, which may be a numerical anomaly or the point at which our ODE solver begins to struggle with the non-linear behavioral inputs.

-\subsection{Variable $\SwarmDensity$, Large $\TheSwarmSize$}
+\subsection{Variable $\SwarmDensity$, large $\TheSwarmSize$}

+We restore the mean-field assumption to evaluate our model's ability to capture collective dynamics across scales on the order of 1,000s of robots when $\TheSwarm$ exhibits non-linear behaviors.
+We believe that $\SwarmDensity=0.1$ is an appropriate upper limit for real-world swarms of practical utility, as it corresponds to 1 robot/$10m^2$ which is an extremely high density in the context of feasible real-world applications.

-In~\cref{fig:results-large-var-rho}, we see that our model generally does not model swarm behavior at large scales well; this is expected from the results of the small scale variable swarm density experiments shown in~\cref{fig:results-small-const-rho}, which suggested that as $\TheSwarmSize$ increases the amount of interference that a given robot experiences increases superlinearly.
-In~\cref{fig:results-large-var-rho}b we see divergence between model predictions for $\SwarmNAvoiding$ occurring beyond $\SwarmDensity=0.02$ for SS scenarios.
-Surprisingly, despite the breakdown of part of our model in~\cref{fig:results-large-var-rho}b, it still provides accurate predictions for $\SwarmNHoming$ in SS scenarios across densities in~\cref{fig:results-large-var-rho}a.
-For DS scenarios, we see a strong correlation between the $\SwarmDensity$ at which our model's predictions for both $\SwarmNHoming$ and $\SwarmNAvoiding$ break down, which happens at $\approx\SwarmDensity=0.02$.
-In~\cref{fig:results-large-var-rho}c and~\cref{fig:results-large-var-rho}d, we see our model fail to provide meaningful predictions with $\SwarmDensity\ge{0.01}$, due to the highly non-linear swarm behaviors present, which is as we expected.
+In~\cref{fig:results-large-var-rho}, we see that our model generally does not model swarm behavior at large scales well.
+In~\cref{fig:results-large-var-rho} we see divergence between model predictions and results for $\SwarmNAvoiding,~\SwarmNHoming$ for all scenarios beyond $\SwarmDensity=0.02$, and beyond $\SwarmDensity=0.01$ for RN, PL scenarios, and our model fails to provide meaningful predictions, due to the highly non-linear swarm behaviors present, which is as we expected.
+For RN and PL scenarios, we see a strong correlation between the $\SwarmDensity$ at which our model's predictions for both $\SwarmNHoming$ and $\SwarmNAvoiding$ break down, which happens at $\approx\SwarmDensity=0.01$.